Sidon: Fast and Robust Open-Source Multilingual Speech Restoration for Large-scale Dataset Cleansing: Conclusion

 In this paper, we presented Sidon, an open-source multilingual speech restoration model designed for large-scale dataset cleansing.
 Sidon is computationally efficient, enabling practical use in large corpus cleansing, and supports diverse languages beyond English.
 Experimental results demonstrated that Sidon achieves performance comparable to closed-source models like Miipher and effectively improves the quality of training data, thereby enhancing downstream speech synthesis quality.
 We believe that Sidon will be a valuable tool for the speech synthesis community, facilitating the development of high-quality, large-scale speech datasets.

-\textbf{Acknowledgements:} This work was supported by JST Moonshot JPMJMS2011, Research Grant S of the Tateisi Science and Technology Foundation and the AIST policy-based budget project ``R\&D on Generative AI Foundation Models for the Physical Domain.''
+\textbf{Acknowledgements:} This work was supported by JST Moonshot JPMJMS2011, JSPS KAKENHI, Grant Number 25KJ0806, Research Grant S of the Tateisi Science and Technology Foundation and the AIST policy-based budget project ``R\&D on Generative AI Foundation Models for the Physical Domain.''